-Table 24 provides a brief description of the general features that are accessible via the SPI.
-These features are described in detail in Application Note AN-877, Interfacing to High Speed ADCs via SPI.
-The AD9627 part-specific features are described in detail following Table 25, the external memory map register table.
+A brief description of general features accessible via the SPI follows.
+These features are described in detail in the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
+The AD9640 part-specific features are described in detail following Table 25, the external memory map register table.